Adolescence to Young Adult Education

-High achieving students can choose to apply for membership as an Honors Program candidate.
-Students can also choose to apply for an international student teaching experience at the Pan American School of Porto Alegre in Brazil.
+Students can choose to apply for an international student teaching experience at the Pan American School of Porto Alegre in Brazil.

 The Lourdes AYA program reflects the most current and extensive body of knowledge related to the education and development of adolescents and young adults.
 The professional education curriculum and field experiences are designed to provide teacher candidates with the opportunity to learn and practice the art of teaching.
 Teacher candidates are required to demonstrate proficiencies based on the Ohio Standards for the Teaching Profession.